-With Neighbor, you can find RV storage that’s significantly cheaper, ranging from $50 to $150 per month with a wider variety of options for features and amenities to suit your storage needs.
+With Neighbor, you can find RV storage that’s significantly cheaper, ranging from $50 to $150 per month.
+To give you a better idea of how we compare to the competition, here’s a quick look at average monthly RV storage costs.

 Typical Length (in feet) | Best Storage Unit Size (in feet) | Average Monthly Cost | Average Monthly Cost with Neighbor | |